sypherlev/php-chassis-framework/docs/Database.md

 Data classes (stored in /src/DBAL) are added to the ObjectCollection by their namespace.
 Chassis includes a bootstrapper class called SourceBootstrapper that can be used to create a Blueprint Source object.

-First, the Source is added to the ObjectCollection.
-The SourceBootstrapper can determine what kind of Source (MySQL or PostgreSQL) from the Chassis .env file database parameters if you pass the database prefix to it.
+First, the Source is generated and added to the ObjectCollection.
+The SourceBootstrapper can determine what kind of Source (MySQL or PostgreSQL) to generate from the Chassis .env file database parameters if you pass the database prefix to it.

 `$this->add('local-source', SourceBootstrapper::generateSource('local'));`